LuckyJimJD/Recipes/_mains/Tzimmis_Tahini.md

 - Pinch sea or kosher salt (optional)
 - ¼ cup tahini
 - ¼ cup honey
-- 2 tablespoons pomegranate arils (optional)
+- 2 Tbsps pomegranate arils (optional)

 # Directions

 1. Preheat the oven to 400° F.
 2. Arrange the carrots, squash, and beets side-by-side in a single layer on a large rimmed baking sheet.
 3. Sprinkle with the garlic cloves.
-4. Drizzle evenly with the orange juice and 2 tablespoons of olive oil.
+4. Drizzle evenly with the orange juice and 2 Tbsps of olive oil.
 5. Place in the preheated oven and roast for 20 minutes.
 6. Pull the pan from the oven.
 7. Add the leeks and dates, drizzle with the rest of the olive oil, and season with a pinch of salt (if using).